-The New York CityPASS is a pass that allows you to visit 6 attractions.
-These are 6 of New York’s top attractions, including the Empire State Building, Top of the Rock and the Statue of Liberty.
-From the 6 attractions, 3 have already been chosen for you.
+The New York CityPASS is a pass that allows you to visit 5 attractions.
+These are 5 of New York’s top attractions, including the Empire State Building, Top of the Rock and the Statue of Liberty.
+From the 5 attractions, 2 have already been chosen for you.
 The remaining 3 choices can be decided for yourself from the CityPASS options.
-These attraction options require the pass holder to choose one of two attractions to visit.

 You can visit various attractions and / or take boat tours with the New York CityPASS.
 It is not possible or necessary to book this in advance.
 You can go to the attraction when you want to visit it, show the pass and easily enter.
 There is one exception to this: Top of the Rock.
 You can only reserve this in advance, as soon as you have your vouchers, via the CityPASS-website go to the Top of the Rock site where you can make a reservation by entering your CityPASS number.
 By booking online, you can go straight to the entrance at the scheduled time and enter with your voucher.
 You can make this reservation far in advance, but also last minute (if there’s availability) so it still offers flexibility!